RileyXX/IMDB-Trakt-Syncer/README.md

 The script is compatible with operating systems that support Python (v3.6 or later) and Chromedriver (Windows, Linux and Mac).
 If you're interested in syncing ratings between Trakt, Plex, IMDB, and TMDB, I recommend the following projects: [PlexTraktSync](https://github.com/Taxel/PlexTraktSync), [IMDB-Trakt-Syncer](https://github.com/RileyXX/IMDB-Trakt-Syncer), and [TMDB-Trakt-Syncer](https://github.com/RileyXX/TMDB-Trakt-Syncer).
 See below for my other [recommended projects](https://github.com/RileyXX/IMDB-Trakt-Syncer?tab=readme-ov-file#other-recommended-projects).

 ## Installation Instructions
-1. Install [Python](https://www.python.org/downloads/) (v3.6 or later) and [Google Chrome](https://www.google.com/chrome/).
-During Python installation, tick the box for adding Python to your PATH variable. _If these are already installed, you can skip this step.
-Please note this script does not affect Chrome in anyway, it is simply required in order for chromedriver to work._
+1. Install [Python](https://www.python.org/downloads/) (v3.6 or later).
+During Python installation, tick the box for adding Python to your PATH variable. _If Python is already installed, you can skip this step._
 2. Install the script by executing `python -m pip install IMDBTraktSyncer` in command line.
 3. Login to [Trakt](https://trakt.tv/oauth/applications) and create a new API application named `IMDBTraktSyncer`.
 In the "Redirect uri" field, enter `urn:ietf:wg:oauth:2.0:oob`, then save the application.
 4. Run the script by executing `IMDBTraktSyncer` in the command line.